The Board of Commissioners

 The Board has a strategic oversight role.
-It does not directly manage the Commission's operations, but delegates that role to the CEO and the Commission’s staff.
-It holds the CEO and the staff to account by monitoring performance against the Commission’s strategic priorities and ensuring that resources are being used to good effect.
+It does not directly manage our operations, but delegates that role to the CEO and our staff.
+It holds the CEO and the staff to account by monitoring performance against our strategic priorities and ensuring that resources are being used to good effect.

 Our work is also guided by two statutory committees:

-These committees, whose roles are set out in the Equality Act 2006, advise the Commission about the exercise of its functions in Scotland, in Wales, and in respect of disability, and oversee the exercise of some delegated functions.
+These committees, whose roles are set out in the Equality Act 2006, advise the Commission about the exercise of its functions in Scotland, in Wales, and oversee the exercise of some delegated functions.
 The statutory committees are chaired by Commissioners, and their membership is recruited by the Commission for their expertise and experience.

 We have two additional non-statutory committees established by the Commission to support and inform our decision-making and work programme.

-ARAC and HRRC are both chaired by Commissioners and have both commissioner and independent membership.
+ARAC and P&WC are both chaired by Commissioners and can have both commissioner and independent membership.

 Our governance manual sets out in detail the roles and responsibilities of the Board of Commissioners, our statutory and non-statutory committees, senior management and officers.
 It is designed to ensure the Commission operates in accordance with best practice and in a way that commands public confidence.

 Our relationship with government, and how the Commission operates as an independent arm’s length body is set out in a Government-Commission framework document.
 This details how we operate in areas such as spending controls, recruitment and responding to Parliament in a way that ensures our independence of government and our ability to fulfil statutory functions while remaining fully accountable for our corporate performance and use of public funds.